-- Keeping an open mind and view that "it could happen here" in our approach to our day-to-day work - As a whole school approach, staff will at all times model positive behaviour whilst treating each other with empathy and respect - Ensure staff challenge derogatory and offensive behaviour and act to address this as relevant (for example homophobic slants, comments relating to physical presentation).
+- Keeping an open mind and view that "it could happen here" in our approach to our dayto-day work - As a whole school approach, staff will at all times model positive behaviour whilst treating each other with empathy and respect - Ensure staff challenge derogatory and offensive behaviour and act to address this as relevant (for example homophobic slants, comments relating to physical presentation).
 Any statement that is, on the balance of probabilities intended to cause harm or upset is included within this and should be taken seriously - Establish and maintain an ethos where children feel secure and are encouraged to talk and listened to.
-This includes ensuring that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Have in place additional named staff to engage with, listen to, and support pupils/students who may be more at risk of harm due to being part of a more marginalised group and/or having a protected characteristic. - Include across the curriculum, particularly in social and moral education, opportunities which equip children with the skills they need to stay safe from harm and to know to whom (both individuals and organisations) they can turn for help. - Work with all stakeholders to ensure that our school-wide culture continues to be strengthened.
-Specifically, everyone understands that abuse (in any format) is never tolerated or passed off as "banter" or "part of growing up". - Working closely with statutory agencies and specialists within the private and charity sectors to engage with specialist guidance and identify areas of potential areas of risk - Continue to invest in staff development to ensure that we remain up-to-date in our knowledge and understanding of best practice in relation to child on child abuse (prevention and response)
+This includes ensuring that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Ensure every child has a trusted adult they can talk to and provide opportunities for them to share their worries in a timely way.
+We support them by engaging with them about their concerns particularly pupils/students who may be more at risk of harm due to being part of a more marginalised group and/or having a protected characteristic. - Include across the curriculum, particularly in social and moral education, opportunities which equip children with the skills they need to stay safe from harm and to know to whom (both individuals and organisations) they can turn for help. - Work with all stakeholders to ensure that our school-wide culture continues to be strengthened.
+Specifically, everyone understands that abuse (in any format) is never tolerated or passed off as "banter" or "part of growing up". - Working closely with statutory agencies and specialists within the private and charity sectors to engage with specialist guidance and identify areas of potential areas of risk

-- During the process of any physical changes to school buildings (temporary or permanent, structural and/or internal use changes) being mindful of minimising or creating areas that are secluded and/or harder to monitor by staff. - Where possible using CCTV and/or mirrors (where appropriate) to increase staff ability to supervise and/or monitor children. - Regularly review our approach (with staff, using data, in respect of updated publications) to ensure it remains "best practice"
+- Continue to invest in staff development to ensure that we remain up-to-date in our knowledge and understanding of best practice in relation to child on child abuse (prevention and response) - During the process of any physical changes to school buildings (temporary or permanent, structural and/or internal use changes) being mindful of minimising or creating areas that are secluded and/or harder to monitor by staff. - Where possible using CCTV and/or mirrors (where appropriate) to increase staff ability to supervise and/or monitor children. - Regularly review our approach (with staff, using data, in respect of updated publications) to ensure it remains "best practice"